Skip to content

 4720User account createdThe headline.

 4722User account enabledThe account is set to allow logon.
-If 4722 is absent, the account exists but can't log on yet.
+If 4722 is missing, the account exists but cannot log on yet.

 4738User account changedUAC flags, expiration, group, attribute changes.